HL7/VhDir/source/pages/terminology.md

 F: http://build.fhir.org/
 ---

 This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the Validated Healthcare Directory implementation Guide.
-For more information on using codes in resources, see the [guidance section](guidance.html#using-codes-in-vhdir-profiles) as well as in the [FHIR specification](http://hl7.org/fhir/STU3/terminologies.html).
+For more information on using codes in resources, see the <!-- >[guidance section](guidance.html#using-codes-in-vhdir-profiles) as well as in --> the [FHIR specification](http://hl7.org/fhir/STU3/terminologies.html).

 All code systems and value sets in the guide are proposed and undergoing review and harmonization.